Josh-D18/c-from-scratch/README.md

-# 🔧 N-Day C Project Sprint

-A 40-day solo sprint building real-world C tools — from Markdown converters and math engines to low-level memory allocators and ICMP networking.
-No frameworks.
-No hand-holding.
-Just raw C and problem-solving.

-Each project was built in under a day, with stretch goals for deeper challenges.
-All code is 100% C unless otherwise noted (Node.js used only for wrappers or bridges).
+# 🧠 C From Scratch — My Systems Programming Playground

+Welcome.
+This repo is my personal journey to master the C programming language — from raw syntax to real-world systems-level projects.
+It’s not a course, it’s not a tutorial site — it’s just me, building stuff, solving problems, and learning by doing.

+If you stumbled here from my resume or GitHub, here’s what this is all about.

 ---

-## ✅ Projects

-### 📝 CLI Tools & File Converters
+## 🧭 Why This Exists

+After years of working higher up the stack — web, frontend, APIs — I decided to go deeper.

+This repo documents my hands-on exploration of:

+- 💾 How memory *really* works
+- 🧵 How threads and processes coordinate
+- ⚙️ How parsers, allocators, and shells tick
+- 📚 Classic data structures — rebuilt from scratch
+- 🌐 Sockets, protocols, and low-level networking

+I’m using **pure C** (no frameworks, no sugarcoating) and working on bite-sized but challenging projects.
+It’s half DSA training, half systems playground.

+---

+## 🔧 What's Inside

+### 🧱 Core Topics

+- Pointers, arrays, and memory management
+- Manual memory allocation (`malloc`, `free`, custom allocators)
+- File I/O, system calls, and working with the OS
+- TCP/UDP socket programming
+- Concurrency using pthreads
+- Debugging, profiling, and optimizing C code

+### 🛠️ Real-World Projects

+> All built in 100% C (unless bridged via Node.js or Bash for wrappers)

 - Markdown to HTML Converter
-- Text Diff Tool (like `diff`)
-- CSV to JSON Converter
+- CSV to JSON CLI Tool
-- Simple Markdown Terminal Viewer
+- Port Scanner & Ping Utility
+- Stopwatch, Pomodoro Timer (TUI/CLI)
+- Memory Allocator Simulator
+- Naive Bayes Text Classifier
+- TOTP Authenticator
 - JSON Pretty Printer
-- Encrypted Notes CLI
-- Image to ASCII Converter

----

-### 📊 Data Parsing & Evaluators

-- INI Config Editor
-- Math Expression Evaluator (Shunting Yard)
-- JSON REST API Server (Node.js + C Bridge)
-- Naive Bayes Text Classifier

----

-### 📚 Data Structures

-- Trie-based Word Search
-- LRU Cache Simulator
-- Memory Allocator Simulator

----

-### ⏱️ Productivity & Desktop

-- Stopwatch with Lap Tracking
-- Desktop Pomodoro Timer
-- Clipboard Text Copier

----

-### 🔧 System Utilities

-- File Watcher (inotify-style)
-- Hexdump Viewer

----

-### 🌐 Networking & Protocols

-- Crypto Price Tracker (CoinGecko API)
-- Ping Tool (ICMP Echo CLI)
-- Port Scanner
 - Local Peer Discovery via UDP

+> Full list in `/projects/`

 ---

-### 🔐 Security & Crypto

-- TOTP Authenticator (RFC 6238)
-- Encrypted Notes CLI (XOR/AES)
+## 🧠 What I’m Working Toward

+- Becoming dangerous with C and systems programming
+- Building muscle memory with data structures & algorithms in C
+- Writing tools that don’t just work — they *teach me something*
+- Laying the foundation for backend/devtools/infra roles

 ---

-### 🧠 AI & Algorithms

-- Math Expression Evaluator
-- Naive Bayes Classifier

 ---

-## 🛠️ Why This Sprint?

-To master:

-- C memory handling and pointer logic
-- File I/O and system calls
-- Building parsers and interpreters
-- Working with sockets and protocols
-- Creating CLI-first tools people actually use
+## 📬 Say Hey

+Curious about the repo?
+Want to collab, hire, or ask me about a project?

+**→ [Reach out here](https://github.com/your-username)** or open an issue.

 ---

-## 🔄 Future Plans

-- Finish remaining days (Days 30–40)
-- Add Makefile-based builds and test cases
-- Document performance trade-offs and optimizations
-- Create interactive TUI wrappers for key tools

----

-## 📬 Contact & Feedback

-Want to collab, hire, or suggest a build?
-Open an issue or ping me.

----

-> Built with C and caffeine. 🧠🔥
+> All projects powered by curiosity, caffeine, and `gdb`.
+> No frameworks.
+No shortcuts.
+Just C. 🔥